paulhenry46/Fiches-de-revision-et-cartes-mentales/README.md

 ## License

-Tout le contenu du site et des fichiers sources est disponible sous liecnse  "Do What The Fuck You Want to Public License".
+Tout le contenu du site et des fichiers sources sont disponibles sous liecnse  "Do What The Fuck You Want to Public License".